jdlangs/RobotOS.jl/README.md

 ### Subscribing to a Topic

-Subscribing to a topic is same as in rospy.
+Subscribing to a topic is the same as in rospy.
 When creating a `Subscriber`, an optional `callback_args` parameter can be given to forward on whenever the callback is invoked.
 Note that it must be passed as a tuple, even if there is only a single argument.
 And again, keyword arguments are directly forwarded.
 An
 example: